U.S. Climate Reference Network: The data base

-Using the USCRN to improve history
+Using the USCRN to extend the history of high-quality weather observations

 The USCRN provides high-quality observations of temperature and other climate indicators dating from its commissioning in 2004 to the present.
 In addition, it has been used as a reference to validate other weather stations in the US and so extend the history of this network of high-quality weather observations back into the past as far as 1894 when the official US weather record began.

 The cooperative observer network

 The Cooperative Observer Program (COOP) is a nationwide collection of about 8,500 volunteers in the contiguous United States (CONUS) who record and report daily observations of weather variables.
 It was established by the US Congress in 1890 and is now part of the National Weather Service (NWS).
 Observations are usually limited to maximum and minimum temperatures and precipitation but can include other meteorological data.

 The US historical climatology network

 The US Historical Climatological Network (USHCN) was created in the mid 1980’s.
 This network is a group of 1,218 COOP stations that spatially represent CONUS, have a long history of continuous temperature records, which could date back to the COOP’s inception, and which are located in rural or small town locations so that their readings would tend to produce an estimate of long-term climate changes that would be as unbiased as possible.

 Since its inception, the climatic observations from the USHCN, particularly temperature, have been affected by systemic inhomogeneities (non-climate effects) during the more than 100 years of the USHCN’s stations’ existence.
 These include time of observation changes at one station over time; different times of observation between stations; instrument changes, for example converting from a liquid-in-glass temperature instrument to an RTD minimum-maximum sensor; station location changes; and changes in urban development surrounding the station.